Iceland landscape

 Community Tips

 Quarantine is required in Iceland.
-Plan ahead and book quarantine facilities well in advance.
+Plan ahead and book one of the two approved quarantine stations well in advance — capacity is limited.

 The rabies titer test for Iceland takes time — blood must be drawn at least 30 days after vaccination, and lab results take 2–3 weeks.
+If travelling from a country where rabies is present (such as the USA or Canada), at least 90 days must pass from the date the blood sample was taken before your cat can be imported.
 Don't leave this to the last minute.

 Given Iceland's complex import process, many relocators recommend hiring a licensed pet transport agent.